miniwolf/Fagi/external/javafx/linux/legal/javafx.web/icu_v51.md

  # originate from ICOT Free Software.
 The following conditions for ICOT
  # Free Software applies to the current dictionary as well.
  #
- # Each User may also freely distribute the Program, whether in its
+ # Each com.fagi.model.User may also freely distribute the Program, whether in its
  # original form or modified, to any third party or parties, PROVIDED
  # that the provisions of Section 3 ("NO WARRANTY") will ALWAYS appear
  # on, or be attached to, the Program, which is distributed substantially
  # in the same form as set out herein and that such intended
  # distribution, if actually made, will neither violate or otherwise
  # contravene any of the laws and regulations of the countries having
- # jurisdiction over the User or the intended distribution itself.
+ # jurisdiction over the com.fagi.model.User or the intended distribution itself.
  #
  # NO WARRANTY
  #